Top 10 Pie Recipes to Celebrate Pie Day

 - 8 oz portabello mushrooms sliced

 - 4 oz Guinness Beer

 - 1 Tbsp Olive Oil (Wild Mushroom & Sage recommended)

 - 1 Tbsp Poultry Seasoning

-Be sure blind bake your pie crust and pre make you mashed potatoes so you are ready to go.
+Be sure to blind bake your pie crust and pre-make your mashed potatoes so you are ready to go.